evronylab/NanoSeqTools/README.md

 	- Observed and corrected lower and upper confidence intervals of substitution mutation burdens and all and unique observed lower and upper confidence intervals of indel mutation burdens (burden_lci_observed, burden_lci_corrected, burden_indels_lci_observed, burden_indels_unique_lci_observed, burden_uci_observed, burden_uci_corrected, burden_indels_uci_observed, burden_indels_unique_uci_observed)

 ## Citation
-If you use NanoSeqTools, please cite Srinivasa A and Evrony GD.
-(2024).
-NanoSeqTools [Computer software]. https://github.com/evronylab/NanoSeqTools
+NanoSeqTools was written by Amoolya Srinivasa and Gilad Evrony.
+If you use NanoSeqTools, please cite Shoag J, Srinivasa A, et al. Direct measurement of the male germline mutation rate in individuals using sequential sperm samples.
+Nature Communications (2025).

 NanoSeqTools also incorporates code from [indelwald](https://github.com/MaximilianStammnitz/Indelwald).
 Citation: The evolution of two transmissible cancers in Tasmanian devils (Stammnitz et al. 2023, Science 380:6642)